Are you a caregiver to a chronically ill person or an elderly individual that requires assistance with their daily living activities?

 Very often chronic illness and the demanding needs of the elderly can create feelings of sadness and gloom not only for the individual receiving care but also the caregiver and the entire family.
 The family struggles with the knowledge that they will lose their loved one sometime in the near future.
-The wish for a cure for the terminal or chronically ill person is normal and understood.
+The wish for a cure for a terminal or chronically ill person is normal and understood.
 The individual with the chronic illness or elderly often feel isolated, their world has shrunk and they struggle with the fear of the future.

 Caregivers will often report increased relational conflict with others as a direct result of the demanding responsibilities of being a caregiver.
 It is often reported that caregivers experience increased anxiety, sadness and a decline in their overall wellness.
 The caregiver’s coping strategies are often insufficient to manage their ever-demanding duties.
 It is often difficult for the caregiver to maintain a balanced healthy lifestyle.

 Suggestions to assist the caregiver:

 - Do not let the illness or the needs of the elderly person become all-consuming.

 - The caregiver and the individual needing care should try to do social activities together.
 These activities will help to increase conversations, which do not center around the needs of the elderly or the illness.